teamosis/gethugothemes-documentation/content/contentblocks/partials.md

+---
+_build:
+  render: never
+  list: never
+  publishResources: false
+---

 Partial allows you to include custom blocks in your layouts.

 Partials are listed below used from our pre-built [hugo modules](https://github.com/gethugothemes/hugo-modules).
 If you need to add a custom partial, you can [contact us](https://gethugothemes.com/services) for a custom service.